uniwue-zpd/PAGETools/pagetools/src/line2page/README.md

 # line2page
-Merges line images with corresponding textfiles to page images and pagexml
+Merges line images with corresponding text-files in page-images and page-xml

 # Usage